byllumm/Y2S2-Hand2Hand-project/README.md

 ### Product Vision

-For environmentally-conscious communities, who want to reduce food waste and share surplus food, Hand2Hand is a neighborhood-sharing app that enables easy donating, exchanging, and selling of food items.
+For environmentally-conscious communities, who want to reduce food waste and share surplus food, Hand2Hand is a neighborhood-sharing app that enables easy donating of food items.
 Unlike traditional food banks or marketplaces, our app offers a hyper-local, real-time solution tailored for neighbors to connect effortlessly.

 ### Features and Assumptions